scopatz/pyjsoncpp/readme.rst

 These bindings require on Cython v0.17+.
 The tests rely on nose.

 =============
 Usage Example
 =============
 The Value object is the main interface for
 Values may be converted to and from regular Python types.
-These have the normal behaviour for their type.
+These have the normal behavior for their type.

 .. code-block:: python